Drusilla (daughter of Ptolemy of Mauretania): Family

 Drusilla's lineage is not entirely clear; Tacitus calls her a granddaughter of Cleopatra VII and Mark Antony, which would make her a daughter of King Juba II and Queen Cleopatra Selene II of Mauretania, but the chronology of her lifespan makes it more likely that she was their great-granddaughter.
-Drusilla was probably the daughter and only child born of Ptolemy and his wife, Julia Urania.
+Being descendant of Cleopatra VII, Drusilla was probably born to Ptolemy of Mauretania (son of Juba and Selene) and his wife, Julia Urania, as Cleopatra's sons Alexander Helios and Ptolemy Philadelphus are presumed to have die childless.

-Her mother may have been a member of the Royal family of Emesa.
-She is mentioned in the funeral inscription of her freedwoman Julia Bodina at Caesaria as "Queen Julia Urania".
+Her mother may have been a member of the Royal family of Emesa - she could be "Queen Julia Urania" who is mentioned in the funeral inscription of her freedwoman Julia Bodina at Caesaria.

 Early life

 Drusilla was most probably born in Caesaria (modern Cherchell, Algeria), the capital of the Roman client kingdom of Mauretania.
 She was named in honor of her father's second maternal cousin Julia Drusilla, one of the sisters of the Roman Emperor Caligula who died around the time of her birth.